 How Many Are Russian Desserts?

-Check the list below to know how many Russian desserts are possible to pair well with your cooked food.
+Check the list below to know how many desserts from Russian cuisine are possible to pair well with your cooked food.

 - Stolichny Cake